CreatorDev/creator-wifire-app/doc/wiFireApp.md

 ### Bootstrap server settings

-The WiFire device also needs to be provided with a boostrap server URI and the security credentials required to access bootstrap services.
+The WiFire device also needs to be provided with a bootstrap server URI and the security credentials required to access bootstrap services.
 On power up in *application mode*, the device will connect to the bootstrap server at the given URI.
 The bootstrap server will then respond with a management server (device server) URI and suitable authentication credentials.
 The WiFire device will then connect to the given management server.
 <br>